 The parents must convey to their children that they love them and want to stay with them but due to the circumstances they are unable to do so.

 Thirdly, Sometimes have their insecurities and ambitions which they pass on to their children.
-Because of these feelings, they do not feel much satisfaction with the performance of children.
+Because of these feelings, they do not feel much satisfied with the performance of children.
 This makes the children feel stressed and disappointed.

 Therefore the parents need to check their fears and insecurities so that they do not pass the same to their children.
 Let the children grow in a loving, caring and fearless environment.
 Let the children become emotionally healthy to lead a peaceful and gratifying life.
 The children who are accepted the way they are; always do their best in life.
 They truly live a simple, honest and contented life.